 - Know at all times your approximate location, i.e., between check points 5 and 6, etc.

 - Everyone travels at the ready, i.e., no sling arms.

 Keys To Success, Night Attack.

-Cross completely over the objective area, to the far side military crest.
+- Cross the entire objective area-to the far side military crest in most instances.